Last Updated on

 - ITAR PRODUCT!
 By adding to cart, I confirm that I am U.S. Person, I agree that I do not intend to export this product, and I understand this product is regulated by the...

-Full-featured and high-quality optics is what Trijicon does, and they nailed it with the IR Hunter MK3 scope.
-This IRMK3-35 model from the Trijicon Electro Optics Division is one of the top dogs of the line.
+Full-featured and high-quality optics is what Trijicon does, and they nailed it with the IR Hunter MK3.
+This IRMK3-35 model from the Trijicon Electro Optics Division is one of the best of their line.
 Brilliant precision, detailed reticles, and digital technology spells out expensive.
-It’s not for everyone, but the best superior scopes worth their grit rarely are.
+It’s expensive and not for everyone, but the best superior scopes worth their grit rarely are.

 - Variable magnification/zoom